awiggs/chip-gr8/README.md

 pip install mekpie
 ```

-To build the dll prior to running the python script:
+To build the shared library prior to running the python script:

 ```
-mekpie -m dll build
+mekpie build
 ```

 To run the c tests run